shiwaforce/poco/README.rst

 Make sure your local Docker engine is up and running.

-Start the Docker example voting app in javaworker mode:
+Start the Docker example voting app in javaworker plan:

 ``$ project-compose start example-voting-app javaworker``